ecmdeveloper/ecmdeveloper.github.io/plugin/console-projects.md

 ## Coding Console Classes

-The Java API you are using for coding the console classes depends on your target:

-* If you are targetting the __Content Engine__ then you write your Java code using the standard Content Engine Java API.
+You write your Java code using the standard Content Engine Java API.
-* If you are targetting a __CMIS__ repository then you can write your Java code using the Open CMIS client libraries.
-Details about this library can be found at <a title="chemistry.apache.org" href="http://chemistry.apache.org">chemistry.apache.org</a>.

 When you are writing code for a Content Engine object store then the single object used as the input for the method can be used to access most of the Java domain model.
 From a `Document`, `Folder` and `CustomObject` object you can get the `ObjectStore` object, and from this object you can go almost anywhere.

 ## Running Console Projects